 After leaving the Greek island of Astipalia, our intention was to sail west to the picturesque island of Santorini.
 As fate would have it, the winds were not in our favor.
 Blowing directly on our nose there was no chance of getting our sails out.
-The thought of an 8 hour motor ride into wind and waves did not sound appealing.
-Furthermore, hubby and I were a bit concerned about finding a spot to tie onto or anchor.
+The thought of an 8-hour motor ride into wind and waves did not sound appealing.
+Furthermore, my husband and I were a bit concerned about finding a spot to tie onto or anchor.
 Apparently, there are very limited spaces for sailboats around Santorini.

-The island is a volcano so it gets very deep very quickly making it difficult to anchor
+The island of Santorini is a volcano so it gets very deep very quickly making it difficult to anchor.

-It didn’t take more than 5 minutes for hubby and I to agree to a 10-hour sail down south to the island of Crete instead.
+It didn’t take more than 5 minutes for us to agree to a 10-hour sail down south to the island of Crete instead.
 Once on the island of Crete, we could find a safe place to put the boat and take a ferry to Santorini for a day or two.
 Or, at least, that was the plan!